zavolanlab/mirflowz/README.md

 by a fixed but user-adjustable number of nucleotides on both sides to accommodate isomiR species with shifted start and/or end positions.
 If necessary, pri-miR loci are extended to adjust to the new miRNA coordinates.
+In addition, to account for the different genomic locations a miRNA sequence can be annotated, the name of these sequences are modified to have the format `SPECIES-mir-NAME-#` for pri-miRs and `SPECIES-miR-NAME-#-ARM` or `SPECIES-miR-NAME-#` for mature miRNAs with both or just one arm respectively, where `#` is the replica number.

 ### Map module